CardiacModelling/space-filling-designs/README.md

 The python script `for_nanion_data_export/gary2txt.py` will add the final 'reversal ramp' portions of the protocol, then it creates a text file that can be read by [txt2eph.py](https://github.com/CardiacModelling/nanion-data-export/blob/master/txt2eph.py) for conversion to Nanion .eph format.

+## Other files for context

+The scripts `example_sine_wave_run.m` and `example_staircase_run.m` show the number of boxes hit by these previous designs.
+The identifiability folder contains fitting results taken directly from [https://github.com/CardiacModelling/empirical_quantification_of_model_discrepancy](https://github.com/CardiacModelling/empirical_quantification_of_model_discrepancy) in a spreadsheet to get the percentage error calculations in the Results->Identifiability section

 ## TODO!

 Before public release!